telekom/lightgbm-tools/README.md

 ```

 To do development and run unit tests locally, ensure that you have installed all relevant requirements.
-You will probably want to install it in "editable mode" if you are developing locally.
+You will probably want to install it in "editable mode" if you are developing locally:

 ```bash
 pip install -e .[all]